Wavre

 Wavre is in the Dyle valley.
 Most inhabitants speak French as their mother tongue and are called "Wavriens" and "Wavriennes".

-The municipality consist of the following districts: Bierges, Limal, and Wavre.
+The municipality consist of the following sub-municipalities: Bierges, Limal, and Wavre proper.

 Wavre is also called "the City of the Maca", referring to the statue of the small boy trying to climb the wall of the city hall.
 Tradition holds that touching the Maca's buttocks brings a year of luck.

 History

-Roman and Medieval times
+Antiquity and Middle Ages

 The foundations of a wealthy Roman villa were found very close to Wavre, complete with a portico and many rooms.
 This part of Gaul, however, was ravaged by the Germanic invasions in the 3rd and 4th century, and it is only in the year 1050 that Wavre was mentioned for the first time, as a dependency of the County of Leuven, part of the Brabant pagus.
 The chapel built by the counts near the former Gallo-Roman villa was ceded to the Affligem Abbey a few years later.
 By the 13th century a market already existed in the budding town built at the crossroads of the Brussels-Namur and Nivelles-Leuven roads.
 In 1222, Duke Henry I of Brabant granted the town its city charter.
 At around the same time, the Affligem Abbey expanded its Wavre possessions into a priory, which attracted pilgrims from a wide region around the city.